work in progress

 const byte UDP_LOG_PC_IP_BYTES[4] = {192, 168, 178, 100};

 Above we used the simplest WiFi method to connect an ESP to a router (Wifi station mode STA).
-There exist other overloaded methods to add mDNS, a own hostname or a fixed IP address for our project:
+There exist an overloaded method to add mDNS and an own hostname:

 Let's look at an example with fixed IP, mDNS and hostname.